 I hope that you were one of 76% of American adults who read at least one book last year.
-As for me, I was one of 21% those who read more than ten books in 2018.
+As for me, I am not American but would have been one of 21% of those who read more than ten books in 2018.
 As you can imagine, I am a great fan of the written word, and literary landmarks are always important destinations on my numerous journeys.

 Come with me on this beautiful voyage and discover the places that will inspire you and give a new sense to books that you love so much.

 The World of Best American Writers of All Times

 #1 Ernest Hemingway

 Have you ever read ‘For Whom the Bell Tolls’?
 If the answer is YES, and you love this book (and others, of course), you shouldn’t miss some crucial places connected with Ernest Hemingway.
 Visit the 19th-century house at Key West, Florida, where Ernest Hemingway lived and wrote his novels A Farewell to Arms and The Snows of Kilimanjaro‘ from 1931 to 1939.
 Take a peek into his studio and admire the original manuscripts which are still placed near his Royal typewriter.

 However, the real literary gem worth visiting is definitely Oak Park in Illinois.
 His birthplace is nowadays a museum and a home for forty or so descendants of his beloved six-toed cat given him as a present by a captain of a ship.
 Come here on July 17th and spend a weekend celebrating the birthday of the best novelist the US probably ever had.